efrederickson/BBCodes/README.txt

 Then add a reference to the BBCodes.dll file, and finally write your BBCode page as a text file with a *.bbc or whatever extension you have specified

-Copyright (C) 2012 mlnlover11 Productions under the WTFPL license.
+Copyright (C) 2012 mlnlover11 Productions/LoDC under the WTFPL license.